thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 export default App;
 ```

-Save the file and switch back the Terminal to look at the Brunch output.
+Save the file, switch back to the Terminal, and inspect the Brunch output.
 You should see something like this.

 ```text
 04 Aug 13:20:41 - info: compiled app.jsx and 1 cached file into app.js in 95ms